MyTopSportsbooks Sign-Up Guide

 Each sportsbook has a license with the gaming commission within their nation of operation.
 That information will be located at the bottom of their webpage or within their terms of service.
 If you can’t locate the commission that a sportsbook is licensed under, it’s one you want to stay away from.

 When Can You Start Betting?

-As for when you can start betting, your account funds should be available almost instantly after deposit.
-Books will fund your account before your deposit processes, so you can begin betting right away.
-But be careful, if your deposit is reversed or uncollectible, all bets made will be forfeited.
+As for when you can start Moneyline betting, your account funds should be available almost instantly after depositing.
+Bookies like Fanduel, BetMGM and Betrivers will fund your account before your deposit is processed, so you can begin betting immediately.
+But be careful; if your deposit is reversed or uncollectible, all bets made will be forfeited.

-Transactions can be denied for many reasons: insufficient funds, entering incorrect information, or your bank may not allow for transactions at a sportsbook.
-If you’ve investigated all those possibilities, contact customer service at the sportsbook.
+Transactions can be denied for many reasons: insufficient funds, incorrect information, or your bank may not allow transactions at a sportsbook.
+Contact customer service at the sportsbook if you’ve investigated all those possibilities.
 You may ultimately end up needing to deposit using another method.

 If your deposit has gone through without issue, it should show up on your credit card/bank statements within 3 to 5 days.
-Be sure to keep a record of your deposit slip just in case.
-Sportsbooks will have a history of all transactions, but it’s a good practice to keep a record for yourself.
+Keep a record of your deposit slip, just in case.
+Sportsbooks will have a history of all transactions, but keeping a record for yourself is a good practice.

-Sportsbooks require such documentation in order to prevent fraud, restrict users from creating multiple accounts, and comply with customer identification program guidelines.
-These programs are designed to prevent the use of their websites for money-laundering.
+Sportsbooks require such documentation to prevent fraud, restrict users from creating multiple accounts, and comply with customer identification program guidelines.
+These programs are designed to prevent using their websites for money laundering.